 Only certain types of real property will be eligible for buyout assistance.
-Owner-occupied and tenant-occupied one and two-family residential properties will be eligible for assistance and will be prioritized over other eligible types of properties.
-Vacant lots are also eligible for buyout assistance and may prove essential to meeting the objectives of the Program by preventing further residential development in the buyout target area.
-Vacant lands in the buyout area will be considered last in line in terms of prioritization regardless of owner household income.
-This will allow the County to uniformly prioritize families living in the target area over real estate investors, speculators, or developers who own vacant land as a financial investment.
-Special considerations, including prioritization over single-family and two-family homes, will be given to vacant lands with MHUs present on the property.
+One and two-family owner occupied or rental residential properties will be eligible for assistance and will be prioritized over other eligible types of properties.
+Vacant lots in which a structure stood at the time of Hurricane Harvey are also eligible for buyout assistance and may prove essential to meeting the objectives of the Program by preventing further residential development in the buyout target area.
+Special considerations will be given to vacant lands with MHUs present on the property.
 MHUs are especially vulnerable to severe weather and MHU owners/renters may be among the highest served beneficiaries of buyout and relocation assistance.
-The prioritization methodology of mobile home parks (or vacant lands with the presence of MHUs) will be determined by the County in writing on a case-bycase basis.
-The County will rely on the Texas Department of Housing and Community Affairs Manufactured Housing Division's rules when purchasing storm-damaged mobile homes.
-AFFH will be considered as a factor when analyzing land with structures and vacant land.
+The prioritization methodology of mobile home parks (or vacant lands with the presence of MHUs) will be determined by the City in writing on a case-by-case basis.